 Temporary Health Conditions

 When an absence is related to injury, post-surgical limits, etc. that may impact participation in coursework, Student Accessibility Services can communicate with your instructors.
-This is only possible if the student provides valid evidence to SAS staff that supports a need for absence and/or important necessary assistance.
+This is only possible if the student provides valid documentation to SAS staff that supports a need for absence and/or important necessary assistance.
 In these cases, SAS staff will issue an email to instructors which will provide direction on ways to assist the student.
-The student will also be provided a letter to hand-deliver to instructors.
+The student is responsible for following up with each of their instructors to initiate their temporary accommodations.

 The established process for temporary assistance related to injuries is as follows: